Capital Improvement Program (CIP)

 Salt Lake City’s Capital Improvement Program (CIP) is a multi-year planning program of capital expenditures needed to replace or expand the City’s public infrastructure.
+In other words, CIP pays for big projects like parks, public buildings, and street projects.
 Have a street, sidewalk, or curb and gutter issue?
 Please check MyStreet Services for help.

 A capital improvement must have a useful life of five or more years.
-It also must provide one of the following two elements: has a cost of $50,000 or more and/or satisfies the functionality of a capital asset.
+It also must provide one of the following two elements: has a minimum cost of $50,000 and a maximum cost of $500,000 and satisfies the functionality of a capital asset.

-Residents, neighborhood groups, community-based organizations, or neighborhood business district organizations of Salt Lake City are able to participate in the CIP process by submitting constituent requests through the available online form.
-See additional information in the Constituent Request section below.
+Residents, neighborhood groups, community-based organizations, or neighborhood business district organizations of Salt Lake City are able to participate in the CIP process by submitting constituent request applications.
+See the latest information in the Constituent Request Applications section below.

-- The capital project must have a cost estimate of between $50,000 and $500,000 (cost estimates are performed by Salt Lake City’s Engineering Division)
+- The capital project must have a cost estimate of between $50,000 and $500,000 (for city infrastructure projects, cost estimates must be performed by Salt Lake City’s Engineering Division)